 “Geospatial location does not predict the preferred direction of rotation […] and excludes the Coriolis effect as a predictor of rotation.”

-The team’s paper ‘Predictors of human rotation’ is scheduled for future publication in the scholarly journal Laterality.
+The team’s paper ‘Predictors of human rotation’ is published in the scholarly journal Laterality.